NBISweden/sda-cli/README.md

 - For BigPicture, visit https://login.bp.nbis.se/

-Follow the dialogue to get authenticated and then click on `Download inbox s3cmd credentials` to download the configuration file named `s3cmd.conf`.
+Follow the prompts to authenticate and then click on **Download credentials to upload to the Inbox** to download the configuration file named `s3cmd-inbox.conf`.
 Place this file in the same folder as the `sda-cli` executable you downloaded earlier.

 The access token required for authentication can be provided in one of three ways, listed in order of priority:

-1. Using the `-accessToken` flag in the command.
+1. Using the `--access-token` flag in the command.
 2. From the `ACCESSTOKEN` environment variable.
 3. In the configuration file.